-Pan Fried Pork Tenderloin Medallions - an Easy, Delicious and Inexpensive Entrée
+How to Cook Pan Fried Pork Tenderloin Medallions

 How Do You Rate It?

 Pork tenderloin is just about my favorite dinner entrée.
-We have dozens of ways to prepare it from slapping the whole tenderloin on the grill with just a little salt and pepper on it to marinating for 30 minutes or longer coated with more exotic herbs and spices.
+From slapping the whole tenderloin on the grill with just a little salt and pepper on it to marinating for 30 minutes or longer coated with more exotic herbs and spices, we have dozens of ways to prepare it.

-But to add even more flavor to this very lean and very affordable piece of meat, cut and pound it into small medallions, then pan fry (sauté).
-But first, let's look at a basic way to season your pork cutlets and organize your cooking to make this easy as well as delicious.
+To add even more flavor to this very lean and very affordable piece of meat, cut and pound it into small medallions, then pan fry (sauté).
+But first, let's look at a basic way to season your pork cutlets and organize your cooking to make this easy, as well as delicious.